 The four division winners in both conferences automatically get the top four seeds, regardless of record, and then the top three teams with the best record that didn’t win their division are the wild-card selections.
 That’s why it’s fairly common for a wild-card selection to have a better record — but worse playoff seeding — than a team that finished as a division winner.

 The No. 1-seeded team in each conference gets a bye into the second round — that’s the Chiefs and Eagles — while No. 2 hosts No. 7, No. 3 hosts No. 6 and No. 4 hosts No. 5 during the wild-card weekend.

 The NFL re-seeds teams after each playoff round.
 That means no matter how the bracket started, the lowest-seeded team always travels to the highest-seeded team.

-There are four rounds to the playoffs: The wild-card round finished last weekend, the divisional round is this weekend, the conference championship games are Jan.
+There are four rounds to the playoffs: The wild-card round just finished, the divisional round is during the upcoming weekend, the conference championship games are on Jan.
 29 and the Super Bowl is scheduled for Feb.
-12 in Glendale, Arizona, at the home stadium of the Arizona Cardinals.
+12 in Glendale, Arizona.

 WHAT CHANGED WITH BILLS-BENGALS CANCELLATION?

 Players and fans watched in horror on Jan.
 2 as Buffalo Bills safety Damar Hamlin collapsed on the field at Cincinnati when his heart stopped and he received CPR before leaving the field in an ambulance.
 Over the next week, those same players and fans reacted with joy at news of Hamlin’s recovery.

 Even better news came Saturday: Hamlin visited with teammates at the Bills’ facility for the first time since being discharged from a Buffalo hospital.

 The cancellation of the Bills-Bengals game because of Hamlin’s injury could lead to one big change to the AFC playoff format.